Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Method

 \subsection{Null-text inversion}

-DDIM is known to work well: Given an original sample, by performing the forward process starting from the representation $\bm{z}_0$ of the sample to obtain $\bm{z}_T$ and then by inverting the forward process, one can reconstruct the original sample with high quality when we do not use CFG (i.e., $w=1$).
-However, since CFG is useful to strengthen the text conditioning, it is necessary to reconstruct original samples well even when one uses CFG (i.e., $w > 1$).
-Null-text inversion enables us to faithfully reconstruct given samples even when using CFG by optimizing the null-text embedding $\varnothing$ at each diffusion step $t$.
+DDIM is known to work well: Given an original sample, by performing the forward process starting from the representation $\bm{z}_0$ of the sample to obtain $\bm{z}_T$ and then by inverting the forward process, one can reconstruct the original sample with high fidelity without CFG (i.e., $w=1$ in~\eqref{eq:CFG}).
+Since CFG is useful to strengthen the text conditioning, it is desirable if one can reconstruct original samples well even when one uses CFG (i.e., $w > 1$).
+Simple application of CFG, however, degrades the fidelity of reconstructed samples.
+Null-text inversion enables us to faithfully reconstruct given samples even when using CFG, by optimizing the null-text embedding $\varnothing$ at each diffusion step $t$.